Geamahzuz/ply/README.md

 ### Planned features (in no particular order)
   * Add support for ".5" Episodes
   * The ability to convert a folder of file into a standardized format
-  * Expanding the variablies in the JSON file to include: resolution, series description, and MAL-link
+  * Expanding the variablies in the JSON file to include: resolution, series description, episode count, and MAL-link
   * Windows Support
   * The ability to invoke other video players

 ### Other Potential features
   * support for comicbook archives (.cbz, .cbr, etc.) to keep track of manga
+  * a database of watched anime